5.5-ft snake checks in, police officers run for cover

 The station is likely to be relocated as soon as the Home Department releases the funds for it.

-The serpent Dhaman or Oriental Ratsnake Ptyas Mucosus is a common species of colubrid (mostly harmless temperate-to-tropical terrestrial or arboreal or aquatic) snake found in parts of South and Southeast Asia.
+Dhaman or Oriental Ratsnake Ptyas Mucosus is a common species of colubrid (mostly harmless temperate-to-tropical terrestrial or arboreal or aquatic) snake found in parts of South and Southeast Asia.
 Growing to nearly 2 m in length, they are large snakes and their colour varies from pale brown in dry regions to nearly black in moist forest areas.
 They are frequently found in urban areas where rodents thrive.